 About the Author

 Carl Pritchard is an Apex contributor and trainer with over 30 years of experience.
 He’s certified as a PMP® (#1049) and was the second PMI-RMP® certified on the planet.
 He appreciates those of you who make it all the way down to the bottom of these blogs because it means he adds a little value to your day-to-day.
-He appreciates you and welcomes your comments at [email protected].
+He welcomes your comments at [email protected].